Passport – must have with you to board the plane and to enter the United States.

 Cell phone – 000 + 1 + 860 + 335 + 3057

 - Mailing Address if you need something shipped to you:

-In the United States, smoking is prohibited in public areas, especially inside buildings.
+In the U.S., smoking is prohibited in public areas, especially inside buildings.
 Most offices and organizations have a designated smoking area outside the building.
-At UConn, smoking is prohibited inside all buildings and within 25 feet of all entrances.
+On campus, smoking is prohibited inside all buildings and within 25 feet of all entrance doors.

-The health insurance card will be issued to you at the UConn orientation in the U.S.
+The health insurance card will be issued to you at orientation after you arrive in the U.S.

 For true medical emergencies while in the U.S., dial 9-1-1 for an immediate emergency medical response to the situation.